akeneo/onboarder-helpcenter/content/md/retailer-onboarder/first-steps/synchronization.md

 As soon as you link a product to a supplier and you set a supplier reference for a product, the attributes mentioned above will be synchronized with the relevant Supplier Onboarder.
 Therefore, the product will be displayed in the relevant supplier Onboarder product grid.

 # Assets
 When you assign a product to a supplier, all the assets linked to this product will be sent.
-The supplier has 2 choices: either he can choose assets among the asset family linked to the asset collection, thanks to the asset picker, or he can upload new media files directly in the product asset collection attribute.
+The supplier has 2 choices: he can either choose assets among the asset family linked to the asset collection, thanks to the asset picker, or upload new media files directly in the product asset collection attribute.

 :::warning
 All the asset attributes are not synchronized to the suppliers. *Only* media files and asset code of the assets in the asset collection are synchronized with the Onboarder.